Saba-Burduli/All-about-.Net-ASP.NET-/README.md

 ## Why Learn ASP.NET in 2025?

-ASP.NET remains one of the most popular frameworks for building web applications, and here’s why it’s still relevant in 2025:
+ASP.NET Development remains one of the most popular frameworks for building web applications, and here’s why it’s still relevant in 2025:

 1. **Cross-Platform Development**: With .NET Core (now part of .NET 5+), you can build and deploy applications on Windows, macOS, and Linux.
 2. **High Performance**: ASP.NET is known for its speed and scalability, making it ideal for modern web applications.